 Estimated Future Benefit Payments (000s)

-2007 \$ 3,539

-2008 3,766
+2008 3,939

-2009 3,964
+2009 4,173

-2010 4,164
+2010 4,395

-2011 4,369
+2011 4,620

-2012-2016 25,532
+2012 4,867

+2013-2017 28,206

+2007 2006

+Plan Assets 2007 2006

-Plan Assets 2006 2005
+Plan Assets Asset Category 2007 2006

+2007 64% 2006 71%

 Asset Category

-Equity securities 71% 71%
+Asset Category Equity securities 64% 71%

-Fixed income securities 28% 28%

-Cash 1% 1%

-Total 100% 100%

-Investment Policy, Guidelines and Objectives have been established for the defined benefit pension plan.
+Investment policy, guidelines and objectives have been established for the defined benefit pension plan.
 The investment policy is in keeping with the fiduciary requirements under existing federal laws and managed in accordance with the Prudent Investor Rule.
 Total portfolio risk is regularly evaluated and compared to that of the plan's policy target allocation and judged on a relative basis over a market cycle.
 The following asset allocation policy and ranges have been established in accordance with the overall risk and return objectives of the portfolio:

-Policy Policy As of 12/31/06 Permitted Range
+Policy As of 12/31/07 Permitted Range

-Total Equity 70% 71% 50-80%
+Total Equity 70% 64% 50-80%

-Total Fixed Income 30% 28% 20-50%
+Total Fixed Income 30% 32% 20-50%

-Cash 0% 1% 0%
+Cash 0% 4% 0-10%

 In accordance with the investment policy, the portfolio will invest in high quality, large and small capitalization companies traded on national exchanges, and investment grade securities.
 The investment managers will not write or buy options for speculative purposes; securities may not be margined or sold short.
-The manager may employ futures or options for the purpose of hedging exposure, will not purchase unregistered sectors, private placements, partnerships or commodities.
-The cash at the end of the year is a result of timing as we are in the process of restructuring our asset allocation.
+The manager may employ futures or options for the purpose of hedging exposure, and will not purchase unregistered sectors, private placements, partnerships or commodities.